Database Partitioning in System Design

 Database partition helps us fix all the above challenges by distributing data across several partitions.
 Each partition may reside on the same machine (coresident) or different machines (remote).
 The idea of co-resident partitioning is to reduce individual indexes size, and the amount of I/O needed to update records.
 Similarly, the concept of remote partitioning is to increase the bandwidth access to data by having more RAM, avoiding disk access, or having more network interfaces and disk I/O channels available.

-A view of partitioned tables
+A high level view of partitioned tables

-When to Partition a Table?
+When to partition a table?

 There are several scenarios when partitioning data can be beneficial: